History of the Encyclopædia Britannica: Second version (1985–2010)

 In 1985, the Britannica responded to reader requests by restoring the index as a two-volume set.
 The number of topics indexed by the Britannica has fluctuated from 500,000 (1985, the same as in 1954) to 400,000 (1989,1991) to 700,000 in the 2007 print version.
 Presumably, this recent increase reflects the introduction of efficient electronic indexing, since the size of the encyclopedia has remained nearly constant at approximately 40 million words from 1954 to the present and far less than 40% of the encyclopedia has changed from 1985 to 2007.

 Under the editorship of Philip W. Goetz, the 1985 version of the 15th edition introduced other major changes.
 The 4,207 articles of the first version Macropædia were combined into 674 longer articles; for example, the individual articles for each of the 50 U.S. states were merged into what became a 310-page article "United States of America".
 The Macropædia was also restricted somewhat from 19 volumes to the present 17 volumes.
 At the same time, the number of Micropædia volumes was increased from 10 to the present 12 volumes, although the number of articles was reduced from 102,214 to roughly 65,000.
 The strict 750-word limit was softened to allow articles of medium length, such as Internet, which almost fills one page.
 Superficially, the Propædia's Outline of Knowledge was simplified for easier use.
 In reality, by breaking the intrinsic links between a topic in Propædia with its associated EB articles the intended function (or usefulness) of Propædia is hindered significantly.

 On March 14, 2012, Britannica announced it would not be printing any more sets of its paper version, which accounted for less than 1 percent of its sales, and would instead focus on its DVD and online versions.
 It had not printed any new sets since 2010.

-The Global Edition
+Global Edition

 Britannica Global Edition was printed in 2009.
 It contained 30 volumes and 18,251 pages, with 8,500 photographs, maps, flags, and illustrations in smaller "compact" volumes.
-It contained over 40,000 articles written by scholars from across the world, including Nobel Prize winners.
+It contained more than 40,000 articles written by scholars from across the world, including Nobel Prize winners.
 Unlike the 15th edition, it did not contain Macro- and Micropedia sections, but ran A through Z as all editions up to the 14th had.
 It currently is out of print and sold out.
 The last printing was in 2011.
 The following is Britannica's description of the work: